Macroscopic production of highly nuclear-spin-polarized molecules from IR-excitation and photodissociation of molecular beams: Introduction

 In DNP, the unpaired electrons in free radicals are highly polarized at low temperature in a magnetic field, and this polarization is transferred to the nuclei of the target sample~\cite{ardenkjaer}.
-This works successfully for a wide range of molecules, however the removal of the radicals, necessary particularly for \textit{in vivo} applications, is difficult and can significantly lower the sample polarization~\cite{pinon}.
+This works successfully for a wide range of molecules, however the removal of the radicals, necessary for \textit{in vivo} NMR applications, is difficult and can significantly lower the sample polarization~\cite{pinon}.

+Molecular-beam separation techniques, using electric or magnetic field gradients, is the only method that can produce pure, ${\sim}100{\%}$ nuclear-spin-polarized molecules, however only microscopic production rates have been demonstrated of ${\sim}3{\times}10^{12}$ for ortho-H\textsubscript{2} and ${\sim}5{\times}10^{11}$ s\textsuperscript{-1} for ortho-D\textsubscript{2}~\cite{yu}, and below ${\sim}10^{11}$ for ortho-H\textsubscript{2}O~\cite{kravchuk, vermette}, many orders of magnitude lower than required for many applications; for example, NMR applications and tests of polarized fusion require production rates of at least $10^{17} \, {\rm s^{-1}}$.

-The single-photon rovibrational excitation of molecular beams with an IR laser pulse~\cite{rakitzis,rubio}, followed by transfer of the rotational polarization to the nuclear spin via the hyperfine interaction, has been shown to polarize highly the nuclear spins of the isolated molecules.
+The single-photon rovibrational excitation of molecular beams with an IR laser pulse~\cite{rakitzis,rubio}, followed by transfer of the rotational polarization to the nuclear spin via the hyperfine interaction, has been shown to polarize highly the nuclear spins of isolated molecules.
 This method of hyperpolarization has been demonstrated for Cl nuclei in HCl molecules~\cite{sofikitis,sofikitis2}.
-However, a path for high production rates for important nuclei, such as H/D/T, was not shown; also, high polarization was not always possible for these H isotopes, particularly in molecules with nuclei with strong hyperfine coupling (such as in HX molecules, where X = Cl, Br, and I), as the rotational polarization preferentially polarizes these nuclei first.
+However, a path for high production rates for important nuclei, such as H/D/T, was not shown; also, high polarization was not demonstrated for H isotopes via IR excitation, as the rotational polarization preferentially polarizes the more strongly coupled Cl nucleus first.
+The biggest problem is that only isolated spin-polarized atoms have been produced with this method, and that the production of spin-polarized molecules (such as H\textsubscript{2} isotopes) have only been performed by recombining the polarized atoms at a surface~\cite{engels}; this is a very complicated extra step, which has not been demonstrated at high production rates.